Browse by Medical Category

 Psychiatric Neuroimaging employs multiple techniques to advance our understanding of brain function in health and disease.

-Neuroimaging methods are a core component of psychiatric research.
-They provide a means to assay differences in brain systems that underlie psychiatric illness, treatment response, and properties of brain function that convey risk for disease.
+Neuroimaging is a core component of psychiatric research.
+Research involving neuroimaging can point to differences in brain systems that underlie psychiatric illness, treatment response, and properties of brain function that convey risk for disease.

-The psychiatric neuroimaging research program comprises a diverse group of laboratories and affiliated initiatives that seek to understand psychiatric illness using neuroimaging approaches.
-A strength of the program is its broad focus on a range of psychiatric disorders across laboratories, including developmental and adult-onset illnesses.
-A further strength of the program is that it serves as a nexus linking traditional academic departments with MGH, especially for the areas of psychology and neuroscience, which have a long-standing focus on psychiatric illness.
+The Division of Psychiatric Neuroimaging comprises a diverse group of laboratories and affiliated initiatives that seek to understand psychiatric illness using brain imaging approaches.
+Our investigators study a range of psychiatric disorders across the lifespan, including developmental and adult-onset illnesses.
+A further strength of the program is that it serves as a nexus linking traditional academic departments with Mass General, especially for the areas of psychology and neuroscience, which have a long-standing focus on psychiatric illness.

-TrainingCross-disciplinary collaboration and training are essential components of neuroimaging research within the MGH Department of Psychiatry.
+Professional TrainingCross-disciplinary collaboration and training are essential components of neuroimaging research within the Department of Psychiatry

-History of MGH Psychiatric NeuroimagingTracing the history of neuroimaging as a tool for psychiatry research.
+History of the DivisionTracing the history of neuroimaging as a tool for psychiatry research

 Back to Top